 With operational resilience also a current hot-topic requiring attention, firms may find that they can leverage efficiencies in developing understanding of the new processes required with identification of Important Business Services as part of operational resilience exercises.
 Any firm currently in-scope of the Extended scope of the Senior Managers & Certification Regime (SM&CR) should be seeking to drive these efficiencies as part of greater business understanding.4.
 Technology

 Systems and data across areas such as the K-Factors and fixed overheads, intra group consolidation and capital, liquidity, concentration risk, regulatory reporting, and ESG will be critical in successful implementation of the IFPR.

 Given the long lead times from scoping out requirements to vendor selection and then implementation, we recommend firms prioritise understanding the data needs arising from the Regime and, where required, seek solutions as early as possible.
 With the crowded marketplace for firms seeking data transformation and support, this could become a serious headache if not managed early.5.
 Governance

 Firms will need clear evidence of accountability for each of the different components of the IFPR.
 This may mean updating and refreshing SM&CR cardinal documents and underlying documentation.

 Throughout the development process, firms should be considering what evidence their SMF holders will require to evidence their ongoing oversight of the IFPR and how this is recorded and maintained for any future requests from the Regulators.

 For further insights on getting started on implementing the IFPR in your firm, please download our insights deck HERE.

-For any questions or to set up a no-obligations call with either our Risk Consulting Director, Ross Molyneux, or our Talent Director, Daniel Waltham, please book time in their diaries below:
+For any questions or to set up a call with our Talent Director, Daniel Waltham, please book time in his diary below:

 Daniel Waltham: book a meeting here.